sciath/sciath/docs/design.rst

 * Tools for running and verifying a test suite
 * Can work with groups of tests defined by tags or resources
 * Exclusive location of information about where to launch ``Jobs`` from, passed to included ``Launcher``
+* Manages sandboxing: defines, creates, and cleans subdirectories used to conduct tests